 A7: Custom challenge coins can be made from a variety of materials, including brass, copper, nickel, zinc, and even precious metals like gold or silver.
 They may also be coated with a protective finish to prevent tarnishing or damage.

 Although creating challenge coins is a lot of fun, there are many considerations to make beforehand.
 Fortunately, we’ve made bespoke coins for many years, and we’re pleased to assist you at every stage.

-President Dwight D. Eisenhower passed the National Aeronautics and Space Act into law with the stroke of a pen, establishing the National Aeronautics and Space Administration.
-The founding of NASA in October 1958 marked the beginning of America’s official participation in the space race.
+President Dwight D. Eisenhower’s historic enactment of the National Aeronautics and Space Act back in the day laid the foundation for the birth of the National Aeronautics and Space Administration, better known as NASA.
+This momentous event in October 1958 marked the commencement of America’s official involvement in the exhilarating space race.

 It’s important to match NASA’s painstaking attention to detail while creating bespoke astronaut coins.
 Each coin must have the NASA logo printed precisely.
 To that aim, our art team keeps various iterations of the logo on hand and ready to be used at a moment’s notice.

 Numerous NASA coins include the organization’s well-known orbit emblem in addition to images of the sky and the expanse of space, all of which are rendered in the trademark NASA blue.
 You can be sure that when you acquire personalized NASA coins from us, the colors will in every way be an exact match to the set NASA branding criteria.

 Being gifted a challenge coin is often seen as a sign of recognition and appreciation for one’s service or accomplishments within a particular organization or community.
 The giving of a challenge coin is often associated with the military, but it is also common in other groups such as law enforcement, firefighting, and other public service organizations.